ruthapollos/farmers-market/farmers-market-backend/README.md

 ## farmers-market-backend

-This project uses express to expose API endpoints.
+This project uses [Express](https://expressjs.com/) framework for Nodejs to expose API endpoints.
 This module interacts with a locally installed MongoDB database to read data.

 ### Prerequisites